andreasbachmann/magnetic-alignment/README.md

 Short explanations for the code snippets used to complete the calculation and analysis of the project.

 ## orientation-calc.py
 Contains the script to calculate every individuals' orientation vector (for every n'th frame) within segments of identified behavior.
+Uses the pandas, os, numpy and math libraries.

 **Input:** excel file containing video time and segment behavior information.